james2doyle/luvit-custom-binary-starter/README.md

 ### Setup

-Install the dependencies with Lit, but running `lit install`.
+Install the dependencies with [Lit](https://github.com/luvit/lit), but running `lit install`.
+This will download and install all the dependencies from the `package.lua` file.

 ### Running

-You can run the app without building by running `luvi .` in the root directory.
+With [Luvi](https://github.com/luvit/luvi) installed, you can run the app *without building* by running `luvi .` in the root directory.

 ### Building

 Running `make binary` will build the app for you, it is an alias for running `lit make .`.
 The output will be a file called `custom-binary`.
 This can be executed like any other binary by running `./custom-binary`.